 Do you want to hear something funny?
 You know how tall he was – we actually weighed the same.
 This was in the ’60s.
 I was 270, while Andre was only about 270-275lbs.
 He looked like a basketball player; he was so tall.

 I can honestly say I was never a drinker.
-I could have a couple of beers or, being Italian, with dinner, I could go for a glass or two of wine.
+I could have a couple of beers or, being Italian, I could go for a glass or two of wine with dinner.
 But that was about it.
 With Andre, he could hold a lot more.

 He didn’t like to be alone, so I used to keep him company a lot.
 To be honest, I liked him a lot, but I felt bad for him at the same time.
 At times, he struck me to be a lonely man who needed company…"